spring-team/losgatos1/README.md

 It’s only a thought, and a thought can be changed.

 You are the delta in what you do, not the things you did in the past

+It’s only a thought, and a thought can be changed.